-To illustrate how the model enables identifying, modelling and predict the unfolding or emergence in time of different trajectories from an initial state in context, we begin by describing how high-demand context (or task-oriented states) versus low-demand context (or mind-wandering states) influence Internal Attentional Selection in determining likely trajectories of selection likelihoods and levels of negative affect, over repeated states of the system, over time.
+To illustrate how the model enables identifying, modelling and predicting the unfolding or emergence in time of different trajectories from an initial state in context, we begin by describing how high-demand context (or task-oriented states) versus low-demand context (or mind-wandering states) influence Internal Attentional Selection in determining likely trajectories of selection likelihoods and levels of negative affect, over repeated states of the system, over time.
 We then describe how these contextual demands and respective mindwandering/task-oriented states interact with components of representations in working-memory and affect to influence internal attentional selection and thus various probable trajectories.
 To do so, we describe and simulate the probable trajectories when emotionally neutral information is processed and when negatively-valenced information is processed.

 High-demand context: task-oriented states.

 High-demand context to focus on neutral information.
 Contexts of high-demand to focus attention on specific goal- or task- relevant information impose strong constraints on Internal attentional selection likelihoods.
 As demonstrated heuristically in Equation 1, the greater the value of the contextual demand denominator, the less “weight” or influence there is for affect or representations in WM (i.e., Equation 1 numerator) on internal attention selection likelihoods.
-Accordingly, under high contextual demands a task-oriented state and subsequent trajectory initiates and is maintained until contextual demands for sustained focused attention decreases.
+Accordingly, under high contextual demands for sustained focused attention, a task-oriented state and subsequent trajectory initiates and is maintained until contextual demands for sustained focused attention decreases.
 For example, trying to recall the author and name of a paper to cite requires that internal attention is constrained to associated information in long-term memory, until the required information is retrieved.

 To illustrate how the model is likely to function under these conditions, we simulated the dynamic system over a 5-minute time period.
 See Supplementary Materials (SM) for details on the simulation algorithm and procedure.
 Figure 5A illustrates how selection bias and negative affect are maintained at a low value when high contextual demands for sustained focused attention on neutral information are high.
-Moreover, because there is still a (low) probability for selection of negative representations, there are time points in which negative representations are randomly attended.
-Accordingly, when this random selection occurs sequentitally (see Figure 5A ~120 90second mark) there is an increase in the values of both components.
-Importantly however, this rise is temporary as the tonic, sustained, effect of contextual demands eventually out-competes this “random” or low probability events.
+Moreover, due to the fact that selection likelihoods are normally distributed (and thus even when the distribution mean is 0 there is still some part of the distribution above 0) there is still a (low) probability for selection of negative representations.
+As such, there are time points in which negative representations are randomly attended.
+Accordingly, when this random selection occurs sequentitally (see Figure 5A ~190 second mark) there is an increase in the values of both attentional and affective components.
+Importantly, however, this rise is temporary as the tonic, sustained, effect of contextual demands eventually out-competes this “random” or low probability events.